 I teach courses in ecology and evolution, plant ecology, plant-fungal interactions, methods in field ecology, conservation biology, computational biodiversity, restoration ecology, and tropical ecology.

-In both majors and non-majors classes, I emphasize scientific literacy.
-For instance, in conservation biology (a non-majors course), students select an aspect of Hudson Valley ecology to study and feature in a children’s book.
-After consulting with local school children during at least one classroom visit, the college students research their topic then write and illustrate stories that “teach” a concept or topic related to Hudson Valley ecology.
+In both majors and non-majors classes, I emphasize scientific communication.
+For instance, in conservation biology (a non-majors course), students selected an aspect of Hudson Valley ecology to study and feature in a children’s book.
+After consulting with local school children during at least one classroom visit, the college students researched their topic then wrote and illustrated stories that “taught” a concept or topic related to Hudson Valley ecology.
 These were self-published (supported by Bard Center for Civic Engagement) and donated to the classrooms and elementary school library.

 Art and Science